typedb/typedb/docs/pages/documentation/11-examples/java-analytics.md

 ## Persist the Degrees

 As we did when computing the clusters, we need to put the information back into the graph.
-This time we will attach a resource called `degree` to the cluster entity.
+This time we will attach a attribute called `degree` to the cluster entity.
 The ontology mutation and persisting of the degrees is performed in a single method:

 <!-- We ignore these examples because try-with-resources isn't valid Groovy -->